 In accordance with Ruling No. 1010012865 issued by the FSC on April 6, 2012, a portion of current-period earnings and undistributed prior-period earnings shall be reclassified as special earnings reserve during earnings distribution.
 The amount to be reclassified should equal the current-period total net reduction of other shareholders' equity.
 Similarly, a portion of undistributed prior-period earnings shall be reclassified as special earnings reserve (and does not qualify for earnings distribution) to account for cumulative changes to other shareholders' equity pertaining to prior periods.
 Amounts of subsequent reversals pertaining to the net reduction of other shareholders' equity shall qualify for additional distributions.

 3) Earnings distribution

-Earnings distribution for 2019 was decided via the general meeting of shareholders held on May 15, 2020.
+Earnings distribution for 2021 and 2020 were decided via the general meeting of shareholders held on May 27, 2022 and July 30, 2021.
 The relevant dividend distributions to shareholders were as follows.
-The Company has accumulated deficits, so no earnings distribution in 2018.